Early Childhood Intervention

 Department of Special Education

-The Early Childhood Intervention/Early Childhood Special Education (ECI/ECSE) Ph.D. degree features coursework and intensive mentoring from scholars that conduct cutting-edge clinical and translational research to improve the lives of young children with disabilities and their families.
-The goal of the program is to prepare the next generation of scholars and future leaders to conduct high-quality research that advances the field of Early Childhood Intervention/Early Childhood Special Education.
+The Early Childhood Intervention Ph.D. program features coursework and intensive mentoring from scholars who conduct cutting-edge clinical and translational research to improve the lives of young children with disabilities and their families.
+The goal of the program is to prepare the next generation of scholars and future leaders to conduct high-quality research that advances the field.
 The doctoral program generally takes four years of full-time study to complete.
 Students develop their own individualized program of study in consultation with their academic advisor and the graduate advisor.

-The program of study includes work in core areas including a specialization core, which focuses on early childhood special education, autism, and developmental disabilities.
-In addition to content and research coursework, Ph.D. students will complete a dissertation and professional activities beyond coursework.
-This can include supervision of student teachers, presentation at professional conferences, submitting manuscripts for publication, teaching at the undergraduate level.
+The program of study includes work in core areas, including a specialization core that focuses on early childhood special education, autism and developmental disabilities.
+In addition to content and research coursework, students will complete a dissertation and professional activities beyond coursework.
+This can include supervising student teachers, presenting at professional conferences, submitting manuscripts for publication and teaching at the undergraduate level.

 Coursework